Naphthol yellow S

-Naphthol yellow S is an organic compound that is a dye.
+Naphthol yellow S is an organic compound with the formula C10H4(SO3Na)(ONa)(NO2)2.
+It is one of several isomers of sulfonated dinitro-1-naphthol.
+It is prepared by nitration of a trisulfonate of 1-naphthol, a process involving replacement of sulfonate groups with nitro.
 It is a derivative of 1-naphthol.
 At one time it was a popular food colorant but it was delisted in 1959 in the U.S.